Skip to main content

 How Does the FTC Redefine the Broader Digital Health Ecosystem?

 The FTC’s interpretation of a “breach” to include unauthorized sharing of data with third-party advertising and analytics companies is particularly consequential.
-This moves the conversation beyond traditional data security (i.e. preventing hacks) and into the realm of and ethics.
+This moves the conversation beyond traditional data security (i.e. preventing hacks) and into the realm of data privacy and ethics.

 The FTC’s broad definition of a breach transforms data privacy into a core security obligation for all health apps.

 This has profound implications for the business models of many wellness apps, which often rely on data monetization.
-An app’s must now be viewed as a primary compliance document under the HBNR.
+An app’s privacy policy must now be viewed as a primary compliance document under the HBNR.
 Vague statements about data sharing for “business purposes” are no longer sufficient.

 The FTC expects clear, unambiguous disclosure of what data is shared, with whom, and for what purpose.
 An app’s failure to provide this transparency, followed by a use of data that a consumer would not reasonably expect, could be interpreted as an unfair or deceptive practice under the FTC Act, triggering enforcement action even in the absence of a traditional data breach.